 We utilized the SEER*Stat Survival Session to estimate 5-year relative survival (RS) and 95% CIs.
-RS represents the proportion of observed MPN and MDS/MPN survivors compared to the proportion of expected survivors in the population expressed as a percentage.
+RS provides a measure of the likelihood of survival from MPN or MDS/MPN in the absence of other causes of death by comparing the observed survival proportion among individuals with MPN or MDS/MPN with the survival of a similar (same sex, age, and race) hypothetical “cancer-free” U.S. population (Howlader, et al 2015).
+The actuarial or life table method is used to calculate the observed survival rate, with the assumption that cancer deaths represent a negligible proportion of all deaths.
+Therefore, RS represents the proportion of observed MPN and MDS/MPN survivors compared to the proportion of expected survivors in the population expressed as a percentage.
 We included all cases of MPNs and MDS/MPNs diagnosed in SEER-18 during 2001-2011 and actively followed for vital status through 2012.
 Among 40 810 individuals with MPNs and MDS/MPNs, we excluded individuals diagnosed by death certificate only (n=394), with unknown age or age not included in the expected survival table (n=26), alive with unknown survival time (n=124), or excluded from the Research Database (n=88).
 To minimize bias in survival estimates, we included patients with multiple primary cancers.
 Four individuals were excluded due to having had a prior diagnosis of MPN or MDS/MPN.
 Thus, the survival analysis was based on 40 174 individuals with MPNs or MDS/MPNs.
 We calculated RS for each disease entity overall and according to sex and age at diagnosis.

 Results